 A Dallas-area pastor, Joe Barron, was arrested in an Internet sex sting this past weekend.
 Undercover officers posing as a 13 year-old girl had been communicating online with Barron for about two weeks.
 Their conversations had been sexual in nature.
 Barron suggested meeting the girl in person.
 He then drove nearly 200 miles on May 15 to meet her in Bryan, Texas.
 When he was arrested police found a web-cam and condoms in his car.
 He has been charged with online solicitation of a minor.

 On Saturday the 17th Barron’s church, Prestonwood Baptist Church, immediately accepted his resignation.
-Barron was one of 40 ministers at Prestonwood, one of the largest churches in the country with 26,000 members, according to CNN.
+Barron was one of 40 ministers at Prestonwood, one of the largest churches in the country with 26,000 members, according to NBC.
 Mike Buster, executive pastor, said the church had no record or knowledge of previous improprieties or saw any inappropriate behavior in the 18 months Barron was on the church staff.

 If convicted, Mr. Barron could face up to 20 years in prison and a $10,000 fine for a second-degree felony, according to The Dallas Morning News.